 Get Credit for Bill Payments

-If you live off-campus, you may be able to get credit for bills like utility and rent payments on your credit report.
+If you live off-campus, you may be able to get credit for bills like utility and rent payments on your credit reports.
 Although these bills are not typically reported to the credit bureaus, there are several new services like Experian Boost and eRentPayment that can report these necessary expenses on your behalf.

 Paying your rent and utilities on time could further help you build a solid payment history that establishes a great credit score for you as you exit college.
 Be very careful to make all these payments by their due date, as you can’t control which payments get reported and which don’t.